Tenderly/hardhat-tenderly/README.md

 ## Configuration

-This plugin extends the `BuidlerConfig` object with optional `project` and `username` fields.
+This plugin extends the `HardhatConfig` object with optional `project` and `username` fields.

 This is an example of how to set it: